modera/ModeraActivityLoggerBundle/README.md

 later you are able to query those logged events ( they are called Activities in scope of this bundle ).
 The point here is that later those activities can be reviewed by ordinary users to see what has been happening in the system.

+Unless you need to query activities in your application logic please rely on a generic Psr's LoggerInterface interface to log your activities.

+## Installation

+Add this dependency to your composer.json:

+    "modera/file-repository-bundle": "dev-master"

+Update your AppKernel class and add this:

+    new Modera\ActivityLoggerBundle\ModeraActivityLoggerBundle(),

+## Documentation

 To log your activities you will be using an implementation of standard `Psr\Log\LoggerInterface` interface which means that your application won't directly depend on this bundle but rather will rely on a generic interface that later you can switch ( say that you decided to use some default Monolog log handler ) if needed.